lilleman ba4503b4d1

 System capabilities (the ctx.system surface)

-Most plugins fetch their own data from an upstream service they configure (the scheduling reference points SCHEDULING_UPSTREAM at its backend).
-A system plugin — one that administers Plainpages' own identity stack rather than a domain service — needs the host's Ory admin clients and the instant-revoke hook instead.
-The host exposes those on ctx.system, and re-exports the client types + their error classes from #plugin-api:
+Most plugins fetch their own data from an upstream service they configure.
+A system plugin — one that administers Plainpages' own identity stack — needs the host's Ory admin clients and the instant-revoke hook instead.
+The host exposes those on ctx.system, and re-exports the client types + their error classes from @plainpages/plugin-api:

 interface SystemCapabilities { // every field optional — present only when the host wired it